jjy961228/ConCSE222/README.md

 This repository contains the code and proposed Koglish datasets for our paper [ConCSE: Unified Contrastive Learning and Augmentation for Code-Switched Embeddings](https://arxiv.org/abs/2409.00120)

 The contents of the folder are as follows :
 1. preprocessing/Koglish_dataset : This is the folder containing the koglish dataset.
-You can download it via“https://huggingface.co/Jangyeong”.
+You can download it via“ https://huggingface.co/Jangyeong ”.
 2. algorithms/Koglish_test_Sect5.1: Koglish dataset validation experiment performed in Section 5.1.
 3. algorithms/ConCSE_test_Sect5.2: Experiments with our proposed ConCSE from Section 5.2.